ramonvasc/MXLCalendarManagerSwift/Example/Pods/Nimble/README.md

 // in Swift you also have the option to use the || operator to achieve a similar function expect(82).to(beLessThan(50) || beGreaterThan(80))
 ```

+Note: In swift, you can mix and match synchronous and asynchronous matchers
+using by `satisfyAnyOf`/`||`.

 ```objc
 // Objective-C